Mourilyan, Queensland: Geography

-The town is located 8 km south of Innisfail on the Bruce Highway.
+The town is located 7.8 km south of Innisfail on the Bruce Highway.

+The land use is a mixture of crop growing (mostly sugarcane) towards the south and west and grazing on native vegetation to the north and east.

 History

 The town takes its name from the Mourilyan Harbour, which was named by Captain John Moresby of HMS Basilisk, 1872, after his first lieutenant T.L.
 Mourilyan.

 Construction of the Mourilyan sugar mill began in 1882, rendering it among the oldest in Australia.
 Excavation of the site was undertaken mainly by Kanakas, with assistance from Chinese and Anglo-Saxon labourers.
 After its completion in 1884, the mill had a processing capacity of 14 tonnes of sugar per 12-hour shift.

+Mourilyan Provisional School opened on 29 January 1908.
+In 1909, it became Mourilyan State School.

 In 1913, the Colonial Sugar Refining Company (now CSR) began purchasing sugar refined at the mill.
 Mourilyan remained a small settlement, growing only very slowly since.

 Mourilyan Post Office opened by September 1910 (a receiving office had been open from 1884 when the mill opened).

-Mourilyan is prone to tropical cyclones; in 1918, a cyclone caused serious damage to the mill and surrounding community, having a drastic effect on sugar production in that year.

 The Mourilyan parish of the Roman Catholic Vicariate Apostolic of Cooktown (now the Roman Catholic Diocese of Cairns) was established in 1935.
 It is now merged with the Innisfail and South Johnstone parishes.

-In 1986, Cyclone Winifred also caused substantial damage to the area.

-In March 2006 Cyclone Larry caused substantial damage to many households in the area, and destroyed the town's main source of employment.
+In March 2006, Cyclone Larry caused substantial damage to many households in the area, and destroyed the town's main source of employment.
 A major effort by the Australian Defence Force helped restore Mourilyan Primary School to functioning capacity.
 Insurance payouts have helped to repair residential and commercial properties.